-10.5.2 YAML
+12.5.2 YAML

-In the main ("master") YAML, the suricata.yaml, a new section called "multi-detect" should be added.
+Add a new section in the main ("master") Suricata configuration file - suricata.yaml - named multi-detect.
 Settings:

-- enabled: yes/no -> is multi-tenancy support enabled - default: yes/no -> is the normal detect config a default 'fall back' tenant? - selector: direct (for unix socket pcap processing, see below), vlan or device - loaders: number of 'loader' threads, for parallel tenant loading at startup - tenants: list of tenants - id: tenant id (numeric values only) - yaml: separate yaml file with the tenant specific settings - mappings: - vlan id or device - tenant id: tenant to associate with the vlan id / device
+- enabled: yes/no -> is multi-tenancy support enabled - selector: direct (for unix socket pcap processing, see below), VLAN or device - loaders: number of loader threads, for parallel tenant loading at startup - tenants: list of tenants - id: tenant id (numeric values only) - yaml: separate yaml file with the tenant specific settings - mappings: - VLAN id or device: The outermost VLAN is used to match. - tenant id: tenant to associate with the VLAN id or device